Here’s a Flutter Dev Development CheatSheet to help you with key concepts, commands, and code snippets:

 - Debounce Text Input:

-Reduces API calls when typing in search fields.Timer? _debounce; void onSearchChanged(String query) { if (_debounce?.isActive ?? false) _debounce!.cancel(); _debounce = Timer(Duration(milliseconds: 300), () { // Trigger search }); }
+Reduces API calls when typing in search fields.Timer? _debounce; void onSearchChanged(String query) { if (_debounce?.isActive ?? false) _debounce!.cancel(); _debounce = Timer(Duration(milliseconds: 300), () { // Trigger search }); } - Batch API Calls: Combine API requests if possible, reducing the number of network hits.

 10. Build in Release Mode for Production